react-native-documents/document-picker/README.md

 - On Android these are MIME types such as `text/plain` or partial MIME types such as `image/*`.
 See [common MIME types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).
 - On iOS these must be Apple "[Uniform Type Identifiers](https://developer.apple.com/library/content/documentation/Miscellaneous/Reference/UTIRef/Articles/System-DeclaredUniformTypeIdentifiers.html)"
 - If `type` is omitted it will be treated as `*/*` or `public.item`.
-- Multiple type strings are not supported on Android before KitKat (API level 19), Jellybean will fall back to `*/*` if you provide an array with more than one value.

 ##### [iOS only] `mode`:`"import" | "open"`: